juuyokka/Takimoto/README.md

 All of the configurations necessary for compiling should be there, so you don't have to worry about the configs.
 Just type the following into cmd: `npm run-script build`\
 If that doesn't work, try `tsc`

-You can now run the bot by typing `node .` or double click on `run.bat`
+You can now run the bot by typing `node .`

 **CONGRATS!
 YOU NOW HAVE YOUR OWN Takimoto™!!!**